Food Box & Emergency Services Fundraiser

 Food Boxes Program

-For the past seven years, Southtowne Rotary volunteers have compiled and distributed food boxes to local families.
-Families in need can request a food box through our community partners, including Head Start, Fairfield Elementary, Bethel Schools, and Downtown Languages.
-We then deliver the food boxes directly to our partners, to where the family lives, or arrange a way for families to pick up the food boxes from us.
+For the past ten years, Southtowne Rotary volunteers have compiled and distributed food boxes to local families.
+Families in need can request a food box through our community partners, including all Bethel Elementary and Middle Schools (recommended by school counselors), current emergency needs, and Plaza de Nuestra Comunidad (Downtown Languages).
+We then deliver the food boxes directly to where the family lives, or arrange a way for families to pick up the food boxes from us.
+Non-perishable boxes are delivered directly to our partners.

 By working with our community partners, we can get our food boxes to families who need them the most.
 This program is a valuable resource for our partners as well.
 When a family in crisis comes to one of our partners and asks for assistance, our partners can call on us for a food box, and then give that to the family in need.